-Liberty Intermediate School (LIS) offers high ability math and language arts classes for both fifth and sixth grade students.
+Both Intermediate Schools offer high ability math and language arts classes for both fifth and sixth grade students.
 The number of classes offered at each level is determined by the level of students entering into that grade any given year.
-Westchester Intermediate School (WIS) offers two ELA and two math high ability classes at the 5th grade level.
-At the sixth grade level, students are organized into either honors or gifted/talented math.
-A high ability reading/language arts class is also offered at sixth grade, either by whole class or by using differentiated instruction.
-(WIS has two HA ELA classes, one honors math, and two GT math classes.)
-Sixth grade students can be enrolled in either one or both of these subjects.
+Students can be enrolled in either one or both of these subject areas.
 Students must maintain a "B" average to remain in these classes.

 Intermediate (5th & 6th Grade) Identification and Placement

 It is important to keep in mind that cognitive growth is not always consistent, and consequently, such placement is not necessarily permanent.
 Students are systematically evaluated for instructional placement in fourth grade for intermediate school placement.
 All placement decisions may be modified in accordance with changes in students’ learning profiles as they progress through intermediate school.

 At the intermediate level, students are identified for high ability or having the potential to be high ability in math, language arts, or general intellectual (both math and language arts).
 A combination of the following criteria may be used to identify our high ability students:

 - Potential-based (aptitude) Measure: InView/Cognitive Skills Index (CSI)-- (taken in 4th grade for Intermediate)